Mission & History

 Working with Native American families and farmers has long been a part of Cooperative Extension’s mission.
 In the 1950s the Bureau of Indian Affairs contracted with land-grant universities to provide family and consumer science, agriculture and 4-H programs on tribal lands, but by the 1980s, BIA funding for Extension work was diverted into social service programs.
 Tribal Extension was revived in the 1990 Farm bill, and today’s Federally Recognized Tribes Extension Program helps farmers keep Native American techniques alive, tribal youth active and tribal communities connected to their history and their future.

 In the decades after its founding, the School of Agriculture grew to include home economics, nutrition and food science classes.
 In 1915, a women's section was added to the third annual farmers short course held on the campus of the University of Arizona, and from there Extension’s investment in healthy families only grew.
-The university taught women in rural communities how to keep food safe, grow vegetables and equip their homes and farms to keep families safe – still a core goal of Extension’s Family and Consumer Health Services, one of our current program areas.
+The university taught women in rural communities how to keep food safe, grow vegetables and equip their homes and farms to keep families safe – still a core goal of Extension’s Family, Consumer and Health Sciences, one of our current program areas.

 4-H Youth Development